-Panax Notoginseng has been shown to offer several benefits, including strengthening the immune system, increasing blood circulation while lowering blood pressure, anti-inflammatory properties among many other, see here.
+Panax Notoginseng has been shown to offer several benefits, including strengthening the immune system, increasing blood circulation while lowering blood pressure, anti-inflammatory properties, among many others, see here.

 Is Masszymes FDA Approved?

-A quick search revealed that Masszynes has not been reviewed by the U.S. Food and Drug Administration.
-They also claim it at the bottom of Masszymes official website: “These statements have not been evaluated by the Food and Drug Administration.
+A quick search revealed that Masszynes had not been reviewed by the U.S. Food and Drug Administration.
+They also claim it at the bottom of Masszyme’s official website: “The Food and Drug Administration has not evaluated these statements.
 This product is not intended to diagnose, treat, cure or prevent any disease“.

-This may be because it is not a prescription digestive enzyme, but a OTC, over the counter dietary supplement that you can freely purchase.
+This may be because it is not a prescription digestive enzyme but an OTC, over-the-counter dietary supplement that you can freely purchase.
 OTC dietary supplements are not regulated by the FDA and may contain impurities and varying quantities of active ingredients.
 Source.

-The bottom line is that you should also use your own judgement and common sense when dealing with supplements in general, however good they may sound.
+The bottom line is that you should also use your own judgment and common sense when dealing with supplements in general, however good they may sound.

-Talk to your doctor if you think you may have any issue or for reassurance, or read more about what you need to know about supplements in the FDA official website.
+Talk to your doctor if you think you may have any issues or reassurance or read more about what you need to know about supplements on the FDA official website.

-Also, please notice that all the reviews in this website are for informational purpose only, and do NOT constitute medical advice.
+Also, please notice that all the reviews on this website are for informational purposes only and do NOT constitute medical advice.
 See disclaimer for more details.

 MassZymes Packages And Warranties

-It also offers 3 different packages for different needs, from maintenance, through digestive problems and on to long-term digestive health improvement.
+It also offers 3 different packages for different needs: maintenance, digestive problems, and long-term digestive health improvement.

 Loyalty Savings Club

-There is also a Loyalty Savings Club where you can save up to 45%/month on BiOptimizers supplements.
-They ship your product of choice every month on the date you first place the order but you can cancel it any time through their own dedicated line or Customer Support.
+There is also a Loyalty Savings Club to save up to 45%/month on BiOptimizers supplements.
+They ship your product of choice every month on the date you first place the order, but you can cancel at any time through their own dedicated line or Customer Support.

 The BiOptimizers Company Behind Masszymes

-BiOptimizers is a supplement brand in their own words dedicated to develop health promoting products that enhance general body and mind well-being.
-The objective of this company to increase quality of life through a combination of life style choices and using their products.
+BiOptimizers is a supplement brand in their own words dedicated to developing health-promoting products that enhance general body and mind well-being.
+The objective of this company is to increase the quality of life through a combination of lifestyle choices and using their products.

-BiOptimizers specifically focuses, as its name suggests, on optimizing and enhnacing cell function with natural ingredients, improving performance with the added bonus of reducing lifestyle-related disease.
+BiOptimizers specifically focuses, as its name suggests, on optimizing and enhancing cell function with natural ingredients, improving performance with the bonus of reducing lifestyle-related disease.